Azure/azure-functions-durable-powershell/samples/simpleSubOrchestrator/README.md

 ## Pre-requisites

 You'll need core tools version v4.0.5095+.
 Please run `func --version` to ensure your core tools version is compatible.
+If you need to install core tools, please see these [installation instructions](https://github.com/Azure/azure-functions-core-tools#installing).

 ## How to try it out